-When you put together chocolate and peanut butter, you know only good things can come of it!
-This No-Bake Peanut Butter Pie has a creamy peanut butter filling, with an Oreo cookie crumb crust.
-Finished off with chopped peanut butter cups and drizzled with peanut butter and chocolate sauce.
-It's basically, the best pie ever.
+This easy No-Bake Peanut Butter Pie has a creamy peanut butter filling with a chocolate cookie crumb crust, finished off with chopped peanut butter cups and drizzled with peanut butter and chocolate sauce.

-It’s perfect for any time of year; whether in the summer for a no-bake, easy pie, or, through the holidays, when oven space is hard to come by.
+It’s perfect for any time of year; whether in the summer for a no-bake, easy pie (like this Creamsicle Pie), or, through the holidays, when oven space is hard to come by and you need to add on to your list of the classic Pumpkin Pie and Apple Pies.
 Additionally, this pie is easily made ahead of time and stashed away in the freezer for whenever you are ready to serve it.

 So, let's get to making it, shall we?
 The text below offers tons of tips and helpful notes, or you can scroll to the bottom to grab the recipe and get started!